Jamshedpur FC: 2022–23 season

+2023–24 season

+After a disappointing season, Club parted ways with head coach Aidy Boothroyd.
+Ahead of 2023–24 season, Jamshedpur FC appointed Irish-English manager Scott Cooper as the club's new Head Coach on a two-year contract.
+He is known for his attacking style of play and high-pressing football.
+In his 4–3–3 system, Cooper likes to create natural triangles, allowing his players to keep better possession of the ball.

+Upon being appointed, Scott Cooper said "It is an honour and a privilege to join Jamshedpur FC as their new head coach.
+The club has previously won the ISL Shield trophy and I believe it's time for us to get back to the top once again.
+The city of Jamshedpur has a rich history and footballing culture with the prestigious Tata Football Academy nurturing talent and creating top Indian footballers since time immemorial, and one of my aims is to develop young players and make them ready to compete at the highest level".

+He was joined by Hezirdan Ramadani and Dragan Draskovic as the club's new assistant coach and goalkeeping coach, respectively.

+On 29 December, the club officially announced that they had mutually parted ways with Scott Cooper.
+Two days later, the club announced the appointment of Khalid Jamil as the new manager.

+The club ended the season second last in the table, securing 21 points from 22 games.

 Stadium

 They play their home games at JRD Tata Sports Complex, popularly known as "The Furnace".
-The stadium was named after the former chairman of the "Tata Group", Bharat Ratna J. R. D. Tata.
+The club is the only club in the Indian Super League to have a stadium of its own.
+The stadium was named after the former Tata Group chairman J. R. D. Tata.
 The stadium was originally built in 1991, with a capacity for 60,000 spectators.
 In 2017, the stadium was renovated with the capacity of 24,424 (limited capacity for ISL games) – 40,000 (for other sports).

 Supporters

 The Red Miners are the official supporters group of the club which was founded in 2017 along with the inception of the club.
 The players and the coach have often acknowledged the fans' support in the success by calling them The 12th Man.

-Crest and colours
+Crest, colours and kits

 The outer circle of the crest features the name of the club written in English and tribal symbols, paying tribute to the tribal history of Jharkhand state.

 In 2017, Jamshedpur signed a deal with Nivia Sports as their official kit sponsors from the 2017–18 season.
-Nivia Sports is the official kit sponsor of Jamshedpur FC.